-- Search-and-rescue of Aloe grandidentata - The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Power line installation access routes (if required) - Road and construction area to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour. - Location & establishment of concrete batching plant facility.
+- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Road and construction area to be demarcated - Location of construction site camp, parking and materials storage areas - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions (proposed Service Level Agreements for general and hazardous waste removal and disposal at registered disposal facilities); - Placement, number and servicing of chemical toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour overnight camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour.

-7.4.2 Start-up meeting participants
+5.4.2 Start-up meeting participants

-Minutes of the onsite Start-Up Meeting will be condensed to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
+Minutes of the on-site Start-Up Meeting will be consolidated to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
 The On-site Start-up Meeting report will form part of this EMP.
 If any discrepancies between the start-up report and the EMP arise then the EMP will take precedence until clarification on the discrepancy is clarified.
 If any discrepancies between the EMP and the EA then the EA will take precedence until clarification on the discrepancy is clarified.